 The Packwood Lake project produces electricity at significantly lower cost than similar facilities in the region.
 Its power also is much less expensive than wind, solar and other renewable options.

 Packwood’s current 50-year operating license expired in 2010.
-Energy Northwest applied to the Federal Energy Regulatory Commission to renew the license for an additional 50 years and was granted a one-year extension while FERC finalizes its review of the application.
+Packwood continues to operate under its original license with one-year extensions that are granted while FERC finalizes its review of the application.

 Learn more about hydro power